Blendify/blender-manual/blender_docs/manual/modeling/modifiers/modify/weight_edit.rst

 Set the *Lowest Distance* to 0.2, and the *Highest Distance* to 2.0, to map back the computed distances into the regular weight range.

-Add a third *Displace* modifier and affect it the texture you like.
+Add a third Displace Modifier and affect it the texture you like.
 Now, we want the vertices of the grid nearest to the curve circle to remain undisplaced.
 As they will get weights near zero, this means that you have to set the *Midlevel* of the displace to 0.0.
 Make it use our affected vertex group, and that is it!
 Your nice mountains just shrink to a flat plane near the curve circle.

 As in the previous example,
-you can insert a *Vertex Weight Edit* modifier before the *Displace* one, and play with the *Custom Curve* mapping to get a larger/narrower "valley"...
+you can insert a Vertex Weight Edit Modifier before the *Displace* one, and play with the *Custom Curve* mapping to get a larger/narrower "valley"...

 .. list-table::